Post Office Limited: Branch banking

 Personal banking services are offered on behalf of a number of "partner banks" that the Post Office has agreements with.
 Although different services are available on behalf of different institutions, these may include cash withdrawals, paying in cash and cheques, and balance enquiries.
-Some post offices also have cash machines, mainly provided by Bank of Ireland.
+Some post offices have cash machines, mainly provided by Bank of Ireland.
 Business banking services are also offered for customers of twenty different UK banks.
-Services include balance enquiries, cash withdrawals, depositing cash and cheques, and giving change.

 Bill payments

 A number of bill payments can be accepted on behalf of a variety of organisations including utilities, local authorities and others.
 These are in the form of automated payments (barcoded bills, swipe cards, key charging).
 The Santander Transcash system, which had been a Girobank service, enabled manual bill payment transactions, but this service was discontinued by Santander in December 2017.

-Broadband and phone

-The Post Office also operates as an Internet service provider; providing consumer broadband and phone services and is part of the wider Post Office Limited group.
-By February 2019, it had just over half a million customers across the UK.
-Post Office provides asymmetric digital subscriber line broadband and fibre broadband Internet products (FTTC) to residential customers.

-Post Office offers two variants of router: A standard Wi-Fi router (Zyxel AMG1302-T11C) router with its ADSL broadband packages and the Zyxel VMG3925-B10B with its Fibre broadband packages.

-Post Office broadband and phone services are currently supplied using the TalkTalk network and it operates UK-based call centres, with teams based in Preston, Selkirk and Chiswick.

-In June 2015, the Post Office launched its own mobile virtual network operator service, Post Office Mobile.
-However, in August 2016 it decided "to conclude the trial as the results did not give us sufficient confidence that mobile will contribute to our goal of commercial sustainability".